AlexHarn/bfrv1_icetray/gulliver/resources/docs/anatomy.rst

     configuration parameter in the Gulliver module(s).

-3. Module instantiation and configuration: an :class:`I3Gulliver` object is created with 3 services:
+3. Module instantiation and configuration: an :class:`I3Gulliver` object is created and linked with 3 services from the context:

   * **likelihood service**
   * **parametrization service**